 Proofs done by cryptographers in the computational model are mostly manual.
 Our goal is to provide computer support to build or verify these proofs.
-In order to reach this goal, we have already designed the automatic tool CryptoVerif, which generates proofs by sequences of games.
-Much work is still needed in order to develop this approach, so that it is applicable to more protocols.
-We also plan to design and implement techniques for proving implementations of protocols secure in the computational model, by generating them from CryptoVerif specifications that have been proved secure, or by automatically extracting CryptoVerif models from implementations.
+In order to reach this goal, we have designed the automatic tool CryptoVerif, which generates proofs by sequences of games.
+We already applied it to important protocols such as TLS [52] and Signal [68] but more work is still needed in order to develop this approach, so that it is easier to apply to more protocols.
+We also design and implement techniques for proving implementations of protocols secure in the computational model.
+In particular, CryptoVerif can generate implementations from CryptoVerif specifications that have been proved secure [61].
+We plan to continue working on this approach.

 A different approach is to directly verify cryptographic applications in the computational model by typing.
-A recent work [58] shows how to use refinement typechecking in F7 to prove computational security for protocol implementations.
+A recent work [66] shows how to use refinement typechecking in F7 to prove computational security for protocol implementations.
 In this method, henceforth referred to as computational F7, typechecking is used as the main step to justify a classic game-hopping proof of computational security.
 The correctness of this method is based on a probabilistic semantics of F# programs and crucially relies on uses of type abstraction and parametricity to establish strong security properties, such as indistinguishability.